Griflongtin/learning-stuff/README.md

 ## About Project
   With this project I hope to understand more about how Angular 2 routing, retrieving data from Dynamic Routing with API’s.
 I will work on the styling of this project to make the UI user friendly.

+## Struggles

+I struggle with firebase API calling and how to wright in JSON format.
+I could get the name strings to display but I still cant get an array to display.
+I couldn’t get my ngFor loop to work inside author forloop.

+I also struggle with some angular installation version problems.
+Spend a lot of time just trying to get my computer run the ng serve.

 ## Setup/Installation Requirements

 #### You will need to clone the repository: